Let Appraisal Options, Inc. serve your appraisal needs

 To many, an appraisal just looks like a line item in the long list of items for a home purchase or refinance.
 And even though there are a budding number of automated home valuation systems that may appear cheaper than an appraisal, nearly all lenders still call for a local expert because the stakes are very high.
 Is getting a mortgage the only reason to get an appraisal?
 Are there additional times when the services of a licensed, independent real estate professional could be helpful?
 You bet there are.

-Challenge your tax assessment
+Contest your tax assessment

 If the parties need to sell the home, they'll have a clearer picture of what price to set.
-And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.
+And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.

-Fair and accurate estate liquidation
+Accurate and fair estate liquidation

-Relocate to or from Osceola County for work
+Move to or from Osceola County for work